FSMT102 Fire Behavior and Combustion (3 semester hours)

 FSMT498 Senior Seminar in Fire Science (3 semester hours)

 This senior capstone course allows students majoring in fire science to analyze specific program related issues and problems using the knowledge and understanding gained by completing the required courses in the program and a significant number of the major courses.
-This is a capstone course to be taken after all other Fire Science courses have been satisfactorily completed.
-Students must have submitted a graduation application and have been cleared by the graduations department prior to registering for this course.
+Prerequisite: Completion of a minimum of 106 credit hours towards your program.